lmolkova/correlation/http_protocol_proposal_v1.md

 #### Remarks
 * Retrieving all log records would require several queries: all logs without correlation-id (from service-a and upstream) could be queried by Request-Id prefix, all downstream logs could be queried by Correlation Id.
 Correlation-Id may be found by Parent-Request-Id query with `abc` prefix.
 User or implementation may insist on setting correlation id on the first instrumented serivce to simplify retrieval.

+## Request-Id overflow
+1. Service receives Request-Id `41372a23-1f07-4617-bf5e-cbe78bf0a84d.1.1.1.....1` of 127 bytes length.
+2. It generates suffix for outgoing request `.1` that causes Request-Id length to become 129 bytes, which exceeds Request-Id length limit.
+ * It parses RequestId and finds root part: `41372a23-1f07-4617-bf5e-cbe78bf0a84d`
+ * It generates suffix `12a90283` as hex-encoded 4 low bits of current timestamp.
+It helps to ensure that previous Request-Ids assigned on upstream service withing the same operations scope do not collide with this one.
+ * It generates Request-Id for outgoing request as `41372a23-1f07-4617-bf5e-cbe78bf0a84d.12a90283`

 # Industry standards
 - [Google Dapper tracing system](http://static.googleusercontent.com/media/research.google.com/en//pubs/archive/36356.pdf)